Top 5 Reasons Why a HP Laptop Runs Slow or Freezes (and How to Speed it Up)

 The key is to look for a software that is capable of both removing existing viruses/malware and protecting your system against any future threats.
 We find BitDefender Total Security works great.
 It will find the malware and trojans that anti-virus programs don't go after.
 Another solution we like is SpyHunter, which has enhanced Antivirus and Anti-malware protection.

 2. Hard Drive Getting Full

 Sometimes, your HP laptop will slow down simply because it doesn't have much room left to breathe.
 When your hard drive is more than 85 percent full, your computer will slow down.
 Not sure if this is your problem?
-Click the start or Windows button, then go to My Computer.
+Click the Start or Windows button, then go to This PC (or My Computer).
 Right click on your hard drive, then click properties and you'll see a chart detailing how much space you are using on your hard drive.